Our goal for each individual is to encourage social, communication, and life skills to help them reach their life goals

 Who We Serve

-Young Adults with mild to moderate cognitive disabilities
+Young Adults with mild to moderate intellectual developmental disabilities

-Young Adults who do not qualify for full-service benefits from DDA
+Young Adults who may not qualify for full-service benefits from DDA

 Young Adults who may receive some services, but need additional reinforcement of skills to reach their personal goals of independence